Gokul-GMenon/Location-Classification-CNN-model-using-PyTorch/README.md

 Use the code in "model_train.ipynb" file and load it into google colab.
 Then run the model by adjusting the number of epochs to train for required accuracy.

 # How to use:
-Follow the code in 'predictor.ipynb' file to load the model and use it for prediction.
+Follow the code in 'predictor.py' file to load the model and use it for prediction.